AlainParadis/designschool/_topics/books.md

   </figcaption>
   </figure>

   Let's make some changes to our source document before we create a book.
-The first document we create is our master document.
+The first document we create is our parent document.
 It's going to be the model upon which all the other documents in the book are based.
 Do this:

   1. Rename Layer 1 to 'Text'.
 Create new layers 'Images' and 'Folios'.
 Make sure 'Text' is above 'Images'.
   2. Change Basic Paragraph style to Minion Pro 9pt.